Charlie Bit My Finger

 In May 2021, the video was sold as an NFT at auction for over $700,000.
 The Charlie Bit Me "Official Remix" and "Working With Harry and Charlie" NFTs were auctioned off in May 2021.
+As of August 2026, the video has received over 889 million views.

-Background
+Background and upload

 Even had I thought of trying to get them boys to do this I probably couldn't have, neither were coerced into any of this and neither were hurt (for very long anyway).